Healthy Built Environment

 - Pedestrian and Cyclist Safety

-- Enhancing active transportation infrastructure including the Transportation Master Plan
+- York Region Transportation Master Plan

 - Greening Strategy and the Forest Management Plan